 ATV accident settlements include payment for pain and suffering, disability, mental anguish, medical bills and lost wages.
 There is no limit to the amount that can be claimed and most often the end result is determined by the severity of your injury and the amount of the insurance company policy limits.

 Filing a Wrongful Death Lawsuit for a Fatal Crash

 In cases involving a fatal ATV accident, the surviving family members can file a wrongful death lawsuit.
 These cases seek damages for the pain and suffering from the time of accident until death and compensation for the loss of companionship of the decedent.
 Claims for medical bills, lost income, and funeral expenses can also be claimed in the lawsuit.

-Contact a Michigan ATV Accident Lawyer
+Contact our Michigan ATV Accident Lawyers

 To find out if you have a case, call our experienced law firm today to tell us what happened to you or our loved one.
 We will let you know if you are entitled to a settlement and if so, we will start working on your case immediately.